mperdeck/LINQtoCSV/readme.md

 Introducing a new feature involves more than simply coding the new feature.
 For every new feature, the following needs to be done:
 * Code the feature (obviously);
-* Update the documentation in the article.htm file;
+* Update the documentation in the article.htm file, including the history section at the end;
 * Add unit tests to the LINQtoCSV project, to ensure future code changes don't break your feature.